-Addis Ababa is a compact city with a population of over three million in an area of about 250 sq.km.
+Addis Ababa is a compact city with a population of over eight million in an area of about 250 sq.km.
 Addis Ababa lies at an altitude of 2500m above sea level on the average.
 The capital enjoys an average temperature of 16 degree centigrade.
 Most of the time April and May are the driest seasons and the rainy season falls in the month of July, August and September.

 Addis Ababa has grown at an astonishing speed since it was established in 1886 by its founder, Emperor Menelik II.
 These days, it has got the status of being the diplomatic capital of Africa.